richie48/Social-Agent/README.md

 Automated social agent

 ### How it works
 The idea here is to have an AI social agent that acts as my personal social media influencer.
-It would be given context on how to post, who to follow, when to post etc.
+It would be given context on how to post, when to post, who to follow etc.

 ### How to setup
 Install required packaged